juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 format: ERR illegal address: xxxx
 ```

 The `format` in the error message stands for the `juicefs format` command.
-Above error usually indicates problems accessing the metadata engine, check security group configurations to ensure all Kubernetes worker nodes could access to the metadata engine.
+Above error usually indicates problems accessing the metadata engine, check security group configurations to ensure all Kubernetes worker nodes could access the metadata engine.

 If you use a password protected Redis instance as metadata engine, you may encounter the following error: